 In a January 2018 interview with The New York Times, Cabello explained that she felt forced out of the group over her desire to create her own music.
 "I was just curious and I wanted to learn and I saw all these people around me making music, writing songs and being so free," she shared.
 "I just wanted to do that and it did not work ...
 It became clear that it was not possible to do solo stuff and be in the group at the same time."

 Basically, Cabello left to pursue other creative outlets for her music since being in the group didn’t allow her that freedom.

 Apparently, the arrangement wasn’t working for the rest of Fifth Harmony either.
 The group announced their intention to split in March 2018 with the following statement:

 After six years going hard, non stop, we also realized that in order to stay authentic to ourselves and to you, we do need to take some time for now to go on a hiatus from Fifth Harmony in order to pursue solo endeavors.
 We are all very excited and grateful to be able to take this time to learn and grow creatively and really find our footing as individuals.
 In doing this we are allowing ourselves to gain new experiences, strengths and perspectives that we can bring back to our Fifth Harmony family.

 It sounds like the whole situation wasn’t working for any of them, which is unfortunate because they really had a good thing going.
-Hopefully, Cabello and the rest of Fifth Harmony can pave their own way in the music industry without anyone trying to limit their creative output.
-Cabello seems to be enjoying lots of success already.

 This article was originally published on